nKiux/Corazon/README.md

 **This is a project to detect heart rate using a webcam offline (except for installation requirements).
 Please understand that the results cannot be used as a medical diagnostic.**

-To use this code, please download
+## To use the full featured Corazon, please download:

 - kernel_Litxtre.py
 - CamMainCtl.py